Azure/azure-osconfig/docs/architecture.md

 - If orchestrated functionality of multiple modules is needed, the Platform can be invoked over MPI.
 - If remote reach over Azure and IoT Hub is needed, only then the Agent becomes necessary.

-The main way of contributing to and extending OSConfig is via developing new [OSConfig Management Modules](modules.md).
+The main way to extend OSConfig is via developing new [OSConfig Management Modules](modules.md).

 # 2. Overall OSConfig Architecture